MatthewHolmes/medipass-api-php/README.md

 # medipass-api-php
-A php wrapper for the Medipass API
+An unofficial php wrapper for the Medipass API

 $path = the particular api call you're making e.g. 'invoices'
 $key = your Medipass API key